What could be more difficult than opening or expanding a coworking space?

 Looking for a facility

 Every city has its own local laws regarding licenses for activity.
-And each neighbourhood has its own categories.
-You will have to make an appointment in advance with the local council of the neighbourhood where your space is located to get to know all of the technical requirements which your space has to fulfil.
+And each neighborhood has its own categories.
+You will have to make an appointment in advance with the local council of the neighborhood where your space is located to get to know all the technical requirements which your space has to fulfill.

 In addition, bear in mind fire safety regulations: the minimum number of emergency exits, extinguishers, signage… according to current national law.
 If the space doesn’t comply with current law, you’ll have to adjust it.